LegenDAirie/slash-runner/README.md

 * GamePlatform and the game map are different concepts.
 Make a game map that owns things and the locations they are at.
   - `GamePlatform` does not need its own file.
 * `Dict IntVector GamePlatform.Platform` is really just the game map.(Platforms, layout, enemies spawning points?)
-* `Tuple.second Coordinates.gridSquareSize` is not straightforward... `gridSquareWidth` might be.
 * Collision needs an overhaul
 * All types should live in there home file
 * Should GameFeel be stored in NormalPlay's model or stay in Main????
-* Make sure the NormalPlay module is done before CreateLevel because CreateLevel containers NormalPlay.
-Maybe starting the refactors with lower level modules and working up is the best idea.
-Not completely sure though.
+* MouseHelpers, should it be its own module???
 * Clean up/little tasks
   - Get window width and height from flags not initial Cmd
+  - `Tuple.second Coordinates.gridSquareSize` is not straightforward... `gridSquareWidth` might be.

+## Refactor order (This will solve a lot of the todos above)
+1. V2 and Coordinates need to be a new way of representing locations, sizes and speeds or something
+2. GamePlatform needs to be used in or become a new GameMap or something
+3. Using the two above Collision needs an overhaul